Dr Katherine McDonald

 You can find out more about my research and publications, and read my blog on my website.

 My research interests include ancient Italy, linguistic and cultural contact in the ancient world, ancient migration, personal names, Greek and Roman comedy, and epigraphy.
-My work uses approaches from historical sociolinguistics to investigate multilingualism, language contact and gender linguistics.
-I'm particularly interested in exploring different approaches to fragmentary sources and lesser-known ancient languages.
+My work uses approaches from historical sociolinguistics to investigate language contact and gender linguistics; currently I especially enjoy using linguistics to place multilingualism and mobility in their historical context.
+I am also particularly interested in exploring different approaches to fragmentary sources and lesser-known ancient languages.

 You can find out more about my current research on my website and blog.